How a Prescription Discount Card Lets You Compare Prices and Save Money

 Medicine is one of those expenses you usually can’t put off.
 But the cost of prescriptions can make you feel sicker than when you first walked into the pharmacy.

-Nearly 80% of adults polled by the Kaiser Family Foundation in February said they thought the price of prescription drugs was unreasonable.
+According to a recent poll from the Kaiser Family Foundation, about 26% of Americans say they have difficulty paying for their prescriptions.
 The cost keeps some from taking their prescriptions as directed — cutting pills in half or skipping doses to make their supply stretch.
-Other people simply don’t fill their prescriptions, or they try to replace them with cheaper, over-the-counter drugs.
+Others simply don’t fill their prescriptions, or they try to replace them with cheaper, over-the-counter drugs.

 This is bad, very bad.
 But you don’t have to settle for high prices at the pharmacy you’ve been going to for ages.
 Comparison shopping with a prescription discount card can help you save money on the medicine you need.

-“We shop around for televisions, we shop around for cars, but we don’t really think to shop around for prescription medications,” said Tori Marsh, health insights analyst at GoodRx, a leading prescription discount card provider.
+“We shop around for televisions, we shop around for cars, but we don’t really think to shop around for prescription medications,” said Tori Marsh, director of research at GoodRx, a leading prescription discount card provider.

 How Do Prescription Discount Cards Work?